kmagued/Rakneti/README.md

   ```
   If not installed, download the LTS version from https://nodejs.org/en/

-2. Run this command in the project's directory "../Rakneti
+2. Run this command in the project's directory ```"../Rakneti"``` to install all third-party libraries used
 ```
 npm install
 ```